-- An internal assessment by one of our qualified staff has identified and verified the need for the use of a word processor - A medical, physical or sensory disability that confirms use of a word processor as necessary.
+- An internal assessment by one of our qualified staff has identified and verified the need for the use of a word processor. - A medical, physical or sensory disability that confirms use of a word processor as necessary.
 (We require confirmation in writing by a specialist or consultant, a letter from a GP is not sufficient.) - Slow hand writing speed.
 (Confirmed by an assessment carried out at BHASVIC) - Illegible handwriting (Examiners are adept at deciphering poor handwriting, so it has to be extremely difficult to read, not just messy.)
 Proof required from Subject teachers. - If a student has used a word processor for their GCSE exams, we will request supporting evidence from their school and this will be considered alongside a new assessment of need.

 The use of a word processor in exams is for students who need to do extended writing.
 Unless there is a medical reason or a specific need, we do not permit the use of a word processor for Maths.
+Following submission of a request and provision of supporting evidence, an assessment will be carried out by one of our qualified assessors to finalise a decision and provide necessary evidence of need to the JCQ.